hughobrien/psu-constitution/README.md

 	4. Disqualification from the election

-	5. Appeals may be made against disciplinary actions of the Electoral and Referenda Board to the disciplinary board.
+	5. Appeals may be made against disciplinary actions of the ERB to the disciplinary board.
 TODO: there was mention of an appendix.

-42. All decisions regarding enforcement of regulations, bye laws and spoiled votes shall be binding on all parties and shall be made by the Returning Officer under the direction of the Electoral and Referenda Board after consultation with the campaign manager(s) concerned.
+42. All decisions regarding enforcement of regulations, by-laws and spoiled votes shall be binding on all parties and shall be made by the Returning Officer under the direction of the ERB after consultation with any campaign manager concerned.

 43. All elections shall be by a secret ballot and by the system of proportional representation by single transferable vote as governed by the Oireachtas for Dáil elections.

+44. The ERB will decide if there is a need for an electronic or paper ballot.

-44. For a paper election: a voting paper will be issued to each voter, which shall bear the union stamp and votes will be cast in sealed ballot boxes.
+45. For a paper election: a voting paper will be issued to each voter, which shall bear the union stamp and votes will be cast in sealed ballot boxes.
 Ballot papers shall bear the name of each candidate and the office being contested.
 There will be a facility for reopening nominations.

-45. For an electronic election: an electronic ballot will be issued to each voter.
+46. For an electronic election: an electronic ballot will be issued to each voter.
 The election site shall be considered verification by the union of the ballot paper in the absence of the Union stamp.
 Votes will be cast by the voter and electronically added to the count.
-The electronic ballot should, at least bear the name of each candidate and the office being contested, the candidate will have the provision to submit additional election material as outlined in the rules and regulations set down by the Electoral and Referendum Board.
-There will be a facility for reopening nominations.
+The electronic ballot shall bear the name of each candidate and the office being contested.
+The candidate will have the provision to submit additional election material as outlined in the rules and regulations set down by the ERB.
+There shall be a facility for reopening nominations.

-46. The Electoral and Referendum Board will decide if there is a need for an electronic or paper ballot.

 47. Polling stations shall be situated in areas giving greatest convenience to members and shall open between 07:00 and 11:00 and shall close between 19:00 and 21:00, having remained open for a duration of at least ten hours.

-48. The location of the polling stations shall be decided by the Electoral and Referenda Board and be published by the Returning Officer in advance of Polling Day.
+48. The location of the polling stations shall be decided by the ERB and be published by the Returning Officer in advance of Polling Day.

-49. No other polling station can be opened other than those authorised by the Electoral and Referenda Board.
+49. No other polling station can be opened other than those authorised by the ERB.

 50. In any paper election, voters shall produce a University ID Card before being allowed to vote.
-Only a University ID Card or a letter from the University Administration confirming student status shall be accepted as authentication of a student’s ID number.
+Only a University ID Card or a letter from the University Administration confirming student status shall be accepted as authentication of a student's ID number.

-51. Electronic Polling will follow the same polling principles as a paper election, in so far as possible.

-52. All computer labs on campus and off will be considered polling stations.

-53. The electronic electorate will be based on the registered students in the University of Limerick database held and updated by the IT Department and Student Academic Affairs.
+51. The electronic electorate will be based on the registered students in the University of Limerick database held and updated by the IT Department and Student Academic Affairs.
 Only students who have registered will be in the database on the day of polling.

-54. The counting of votes shall take place immediately after the closing of the polling stations.
+52. The counting of votes shall take place immediately after the closing of the polling stations.

-55. The only people allowed within the designated area of the count shall be the Returning Officer, the Electoral and Referenda Board, their staff, plus the campaign managers for each of the declared candidates for that particular count.
+53. The only people allowed within the designated area of the count shall be the Returning Officer, the ERB, their staff, plus the campaign managers for each of the declared candidates for that particular count.

-56. The counting procedures shall be in accordance with the procedures for elections to Dáil Éireann as governed by the Oireachtas: ascertaining total poll, valid poll, and quotas for each position.
+54. The counting procedures shall be in accordance with the procedures for elections to Dáil Éireann as governed by the Oireachtas: ascertaining total poll, valid poll, and quotas for each position.

-57. The official results being declared by the Returning Officer after each count.
+55. The official results being declared by the Returning Officer after each count.

-58. Campaign Managers have the sole right to call a recount on behalf of their candidate up to six hours after the result of the count has been announced.
+56. Campaign Managers have the sole right to call a recount on behalf of their candidate up to six hours after the result of the count has been announced.

-59. The Returning Officer alone shall make the decision as to when the recount shall take place.
+57. The Returning Officer alone shall make the decision as to when the recount shall take place.
 A recount shall take place within one University day of the official results being declared for a paper ballot.

-60. A space adjacent to the designated area of the count shall be reserved for tally persons.

-61. With an electronic election count there is no count and the results are immediate.

-62. In the case of an electronic ballot the recount facility is more time consuming and therefore the recount shall take place within four University days.
+58. In the case of an electronic ballot the recount facility is more time consuming and therefore the recount shall take place within four University days.

+59. A space adjacent to the designated area of the count shall be reserved for tally persons.

 ## Schedule 3: Meeting Regulations